National Collaborative PFAS Project

 Project Concept

 Following the success of the Pima County study to evaluate PFAS risks at a local level, the University of Arizona initiated the National Collaborative PFAS Project to better understand the incidence and mobility of PFAS from biosolids in diverse environments across the country.
 Specifically, the study asks, “Does land application of biosolids result in significantly increased human exposure to PFAS?”
-It seeks to evaluate exposure risk by measuring PFAS in soils and groundwater.
-In a later phase, it also hopes to investigate potential plant uptake where biosolids are used as a soil amendment.

 Methodology

-• Low biosolid rate land application plot
+- Low biosolids rate land application plot

-• High biosolid rate land application plot
+- High biosolids rate land application plot

 Progress to Date